7 steps to create a business plan for your small business

 Then look at your target market.
 Paint a detailed picture of your typical customer by putting together a persona.
 Try and stay clear from demographics and instead think about their motivations and barriers.
 What are the characteristics and the size of the market?
 For some tips, check out my ‘Audience persona’ blog.

-Once you’ve done this, you’ll need to tackle the 4 Ps, your product (which we’ve already looked at in tip 2), price, place and promotion.
+Once you’ve done this, you’ll need to tackle the 4 Ps, your product, price, place and promotion.

 Product: You need to decide what is your product or service strategy.
 Here is a diagram to help.

 There are 4 main types of product strategy - market penetration, product development, market development or diversification.